dejanmatic-web/tic-tac-toe-server/docs/ITERATIONS_INDEX.md

-# Tic-Tac-Toe Game Development - Iterations Guide
+# Tic-Tac-Toe Game Server Development - Iterations Guide

 This guide breaks down the Tic-Tac-Toe game server development into step-by-step iterations that can be completed in Cursor.
 Each iteration builds upon the previous one.